lamanihani/zip-cracker/README.md

 1 - download the script

-2 - put your script in your Desktop
+2 - put the script file in your Desktop

 3 - open new terminal

-4 - type : cd Desktop
+4 - type : cd Desktop/zip-cracker-master

 5 - type : python3 cracker.py